-[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]Finally two months into my trip I’m finally at the northern tip of the Highlands waiting for the Viking ship the Northlink called Hamnavoe.
-Well actually I drove onboard for the 1.5hour trip from the unfortunately named Scrabster (Thurso) to Stromness, Orkney which is on the island they call the mainland.
+[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]Finally two months into my trip I’m finally at the northern tip of the Highlands waiting for the Viking ship the Northlink company called Hamnavoe.
+Actually I drove onboard for the 1.5 hour trip from the unfortunately named Scrabster (Thurso) to Stromness, Orkney which is on the island they call the mainland.

 I’m getting quite good at the roll-on roll-off ferries, this is my 4th or 5th one.
-We pull out on schedule – actually I don’t even notice when we move it is that calm.
+We pull out on schedule but actually I don’t even notice when we move it is that calm.
 Our route takes us around to the best of the southenmost island Hoy and into the Scapa Flow a huge protected inlet that was a naval base in the WW2 and provides so rare protected waters in this rough part of the Atlantic/North sea.

-So what is it like? well there are no trees and it is gently rolling countryside with a lot of livestock and stone walls and a few cliff faces and crashing waves.
+Well there are no trees and it is gently rolling countryside with a lot of livestock and stone walls and a few cliff faces and crashing waves.
 There are not many people, 12,000 on all the islands, mostly concentrated on a town called Kirkwell on the mainland.
 The locals do sound different from the Scots generally, a broad, sing-song type accent.
-There was ok internet – after saying here was none on the website when I booked, Iw as a little disappointed not to be completely off the grid.
+There was ok internet – (after saying here was none on the website when I booked) I was a little disappointed not to be completely off the grid.

 And finally in the centre of the island sitting in some farmland is the famous stone henge circle of Brodgar.
 Impressive at 104m diameter and prettily surrounded by purple heather at this time of year.